DoorDash vs UberEats vs Grubhub? Which one wins?

 You don't really have to worry about the cards.
 I've only used the Uber card a couple of times for shop and pay order and I've used the DoorDash card about five times in 2,000+ orders so please don't worry about this too much.

-Again, I do Instacart if I wanna shop for customers, not UberEats or DoorDash but if you're planning on shopping on UberEats and DoorDash, just keep these cards handy in your glove box.
+Again, I do Instacart if I wanna shop for customers, not UberEats or DoorDash but if you're planning on shopping on UberEats, DoorDash or most recently Grubhub, just keep these cards handy in your glove box.

 App layout